konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/annual-reports/index_nb.md

                      re.compile("lockdown", re.I)]

 my_project.update()
-# get Label Set

 label_set = [label_set for label_set in my_project.label_sets if not label_set.is_default][0]

-# Labels for which we want to cluster the expressions
 labels_names = ['Pandemic', 'Climate']
 for label in labels_names:
     Label(project=my_project, text=label, label_sets=[label_set]).save()

-# confirm that Labels exist in the Project
 my_project.update()

 print(f"Current labels in your project:\n{my_project.labels}")

-# Labels defined in the Konfuzio Project that match the ones we want
 labels = [label for label in my_project.labels if label.name in labels_names]

-# correspondent Label Sets
 label_sets = [my_label.label_sets[0] for my_label in labels]

 expressions = {'Climate': climate_expressions, 'Pandemic': pandemic_expressions}